PrezzaTechnologies/Developer-Samples/FTPResponseExporter/README.md

 How does it work
 --------------

-The response exporter utilizes the Checkbox Web Services ( using a secured SSL connection ) to pull response data in the same manner that the Export Resposnes dialog in the user interface does.
-This means that the CSV file that is returned from the Java project should be equivelent to the data returned from the UI.
-All possible settings in the user interface have equivelents in the web service call and can be utilized, including a few extras.
+The response exporter utilizes the Checkbox Web Services ( using a secured SSL connection ) to pull response data in the same manner that the Export Responses dialog in the user interface does.
+This means that the CSV file that is returned from the Java project should be equivalent to the data returned from the UI.
+All possible settings in the user interface have an equivalent in the web service call and can be utilized, including a few extras.

 How do I use this thing?
 --------------